StackVista/stackstate-docs/setup/agent/migrate-agent-v1-to-v2/migrate-agent-v1-to-v2-docker.md

 To compile a list of all the conf.d docker volumes, do the following:

-- Head over to the `/etc/sts-agent/conf.d/` folder.
+1. Go to the directoty `/etc/sts-agent/conf.d/`
-- For each file inside the folder, compile a list of volumes.
+2. For each file inside the folder, compile a list of volumes.
 For example, if we use Splunk as the example **(Remember to add a \ on the ending of each line)**:
   - File 1: `/etc/sts-agent/conf.d/splunk_topology.yaml`
     ```
     -v /etc/sts-agent/conf.d/splunk_topology.yaml:/etc/stackstate-agent/conf.d/splunk_topology.d/splunk_topology.yaml \